 During this time staff can be contacted using the details on the front of an individual’s information pack.

 The office has private meeting space and places for confidential discussions such as staff supervisions and training.
-This is where the Senior Management and Clinical Teams are based and therefore there is always an opportunity for staff to discuss any issues informally.
+This is where the Senior Management, Clinical Teams and HR are based and therefore there is always an opportunity for staff to discuss any issues informally.